 Only by having a strong sense of why the correct answer is correct and the incorrect answer incorrect will you truly have mastered a question.

 Many times students balk at doing the same reading passages: ‘I’ve done that one before.’
 Unless you have the photographic memory of an autistic savant, you’ll probably have forgotten most, if not all, of a passage you read six weeks ago.

-Secondly, it is not about getting questions right.
-It is about knowing why the correct answer is correct and the wrong answer wrong (as I just noted above).
+Second, it is not about getting questions right.
+It is about knowing why the correct answer is correct and the wrong answer incorrect (as I just noted above).
 The chances that you remember the nuances between answer choices are slight to none.
 Thus each time you go through the answer is a fresh opportunity to exercise your analytical muscles.

 Be aware of your propensities for mistakes

 Often there is a pattern to your mistakes.
-It could be inference questions in which you infer too much.
-It can be missing a single word in the passage that makes all the difference.
+It could be that you infer too much in inference questions.
+It could be missing a single word in the passage that makes all the difference.
 It could be misinterpreting answer choices.
 Anticipating these mistakes can help you greatly.